Customer Notice on EU GDPR and CCPA Support

-SiteSpect Customer Notice On The European Union Data Protection Regulation (GDPR), EU-U.S. Privacy Shield, and California Consumer Protection Act (CCPA)
+SiteSpect Customer Notice On The European Union Data Protection Regulation (GDPR) and California Consumer Protection Act (CCPA)

 This notice applies to the following corporate entities (“Companies”).
 It is relevant to Customers using SiteSpect software (“System”) who (a) conduct business with End Users that are citizens of the European Union (“EU”), and are thereby governed by the EU GDPR in effect as of May 25, 2018, and (b) conduct business with End Users that are citizens of the state of California, US, and are thereby governed by the CCPA in effect as of January 1, 2020.

 - SiteSpect, Inc., located in Auburndale, Massachusetts, United States

 - SiteSpect Limited, located in Derby, Derbyshire, United Kingdom

 - STSP Europe BV (d/b/a SiteSpect Europe), located in Breukelen, The Netherlands